BOARD OF DIRECTORS

 - Agronomy Technical and R&D Director: Plans, coordinates, directs, controls, implements and evaluates operational tasks with respect to agronomic aspects and research and development aspects for plantation of the Company.

 Those who can be appointed as members of the Board of Directors are individuals who meet the requirements at the time of appointment and during the response:

 b.
 Proficient in performing legal acts;

 c.
-Within 5 (five) years prior to appointment and during term of office:
+During the past five years prior to his/her appointment and during his/her term:

 - Never been declared bankrupt;

 - Has never been a member of the Board of Directors responsible on behalf of a company declared bankrupt;

 - Never failed because of committing a crime that caused losses to the state and / or related to the financial sector; and